khalidabuhakmeh/codez/README.md

 StopWords (`IStopWords`) provides a mechanism to filter out codes that may be deemed inappropriate or incorrect.
 You can live on the edge by using the default `NoStopWords`.
 If you like it boring, you can also use the `InMemoryStopWords` implementation and provide inappropriate words there, which uses and `IndexOf` implementation to find matches.

+### Transformers

+The transformer (`ITransfomer`) interface allows you to take a uniquely generated code and transform it into something else.
+The transfomer will only run when the result is a `Success`. **Note, The uniqueness of the code coming from a transfomer is not garaunteed.**

+There is a sample in which this libary is used to [generate unique container names](https://github.com/khalidabuhakmeh/codez/blob/master/test/Tests/TransformerTests.cs).

 ### Options

 Options allow you to alter the behavior of the code generation: